Christonn93/work-flow-ca-social-media-client/README.md

 After downloading the zip file run `npm init`, this should start up with installing the dependencies for this project.

+If the style is not showing up, make sure to run `npm run build`.
+This will run the build script to create css from scss files.
+When workign with the project and doing styyle changes, its recommended to run `npm run start`.
+This will run a script that is watching the changes that is done and applays them on save of the file.

 Dependencies used is as follows.
 ---